KatherineMichel/church-website-and-marketing-on-a-budget/research_sprint.md

 ## Software is Reorganizing the World

-Not only will another one billion people com online by 2020, and spend more time using mobile apps than web if the trend continues, but "communities" of people are reorganizing online in the "cloud," as explained by Balaji Srinivasan ([@balajis](https://twitter.com/balajis)) of A16Z in the article [Software is Reorganizing the World](http://www.wired.com/2013/11/software-is-reorganizing-the-world-and-cloud-formations-could-lead-to-physical-nations)...
+Not only will another one billion people com online by 2020, and spend more time using mobile apps than web if the trend continues,

+Not only are "Software and Mobile Eating the World," but "communities" of people are reorganizing online in the "cloud," as explained by Balaji Srinivasan ([@balajis](https://twitter.com/balajis)) of A16Z in the article [Software is Reorganizing the World](http://www.wired.com/2013/11/software-is-reorganizing-the-world-and-cloud-formations-could-lead-to-physical-nations)...

 "It is not immediately obvious where those seeking opportunity might head today.
 Every square foot of earth is already spoken for by one (or more) nation states, every physical frontier long since closed.